usbr/SHREAD/README.md

   * Theia Sentinel-3 Snow Products
   * NOHRSC National Snow Analysis Snowfall Depth

+Some data products require accounts and login information (username and password) to be set in the config file.
+These include the JPL MODSCAG and MODDRFS products; contact JPL for account creation, and MODIS NDSI which requires an [Earthdata account](https://urs.earthdata.nasa.gov/users/new)

 ## Requirements
 * Python 3.X (currently tested using Python 3.8)
 * Libraries listed in the *environment.yml* file